tlk00/BitMagic/README.md

 (Now try to evaluate the footprint of an STL map<>, for example).

-### 64-bit
+### 64-bit vs 32-bit

 Yes!
-BitMagic supports 64-bit, can be used with 32-bit address space (less overhead) or 64-bit address space.
+BitMagic supports 64-bit, can be used with 32-bit address space (less overhead) or full 64-bit address space.
-32-bit address space is the default mode 2^31-1 elements should be a good fit for short to medium range search systems.
+32-bit address space is the default mode 2^31-1 elements should be a good fit for short to medium range IR and data science systems.
 64-bit address mode is available using #define BM64ADDR or #include "bm64.h".
-Current 64-bit implementation now allows 2^48-1 elements for large scale systems.
+Current 64-bit implementation allows 2^48-1 vector elements for large scale systems.

+### WebAssembly

+BitMagic compiles and work with WebAssmbly (emscripten).
+Latest version includes tweaks, specific for the platform.
+Performance numbers are close to native code 32-bit code without SIMD.
+Sample compile line would look like:

+`emcc -std=c++11 -s ALLOW_MEMORY_GROWTH=1 -O2 -s WASM=1 ... `

 ### C-library interface: